Cwarcup/personal-blog/data/blog/posts/starting-a-project.md

 tags: ['Project', 'Journey']
 images: '/static/images/individualBlogPostImages/new-project.jpg'
 draft: false
-summary: After finishing a projects, it was time to start a new one.
+summary: After finishing a project, it was time to start a new one.
 But where do I begin?
 What do I build?
 These are the questions I asked myself.
-This post is about my journey creating a new project and the steps I took to get started.
+This post is about my journey in creating a new project and the steps I took to get started.
 ---

 # The Journey